-Kiln Wing at The Old Corn Mill, which sleeps 2 in a double bedroom with a king size bed, is part of a restored 19th century corn mill on the River Bush in Bushmills, Co.Antrim.
+Kiln Wing at The Old Corn Mill, which sleeps 2 in a double bedroom, is part of a restored 19th century corn mill on the River Bush in Bushmills, Co.Antrim.
 This beautiful wing is full of character, integrity and with a real sense of warmth and welcome.

 Please note there is no open fire or wood burning stove in Kiln Wing, Old Corn Mill.